ScottLogic/blog/hsauve/_posts/2024-05-13-langgraph-cycling-through-llm-applications.md

         HumanMessage(content='', additional_kwargs={
             'function_call': {
                 'arguments': '{
+                    "query":" total number of bikes"
-                    "query":"total number of bikes sold in the UK in 2020"}', 'name': 'web_search'}
+                    " sold in the UK in 2020"
+                    }', 'name': 'web_search'}
                     }
         )
         ]